 I'm an Australian journalist living in New York City, covering culture, identity and the environment.
 I have reported internationally for publications including The Atlantic, Quartz, VICE, i-D Magazine, Tablet Magazine, Haaretz, COLORS Magazine and others.

 Previously, I was a fellow in Italy at the creative studio Fabrica, where I produced interactive multimedia projects on migration and religion, and in Melbourne, was the deputy editor of Dumbo Feather Magazine.
-I also take photos.
+I also take photographs.

 In Australia, I worked as a reporter with The Australian Jewish News and Broadsheet Melbourne and received my BA in Philosophy and Creative Writing from the University of Melbourne.